euanajones/euanajones/README.md

 # Hi, I am Euan Jones👋
-I am a First Year Computer Science student at The University Of Sheffield.
+I am a Second Year Computer Science student at The University Of Sheffield.
 Passionate about learning new things and looking forward to exploring the tech industry.

 ## 💻My Current Stack💻